 What gets reported?

-The reporting obligation is comprehensive.
+The reporting obligation is broad-based.
 Crypto service providers report:

 - Identification data - Name, address, tax ID, date of birth